-Organizations oftentimes use specific cognitive abilities to help select people for jobs.
-Selection itself is important because organizations can sometimes waste millions of dollars in training people who don’t have the right aptitude, aren’t motivated, or who don’t fit minimum requirements for the job.
+Employee selection is important because careless hiring can cause organizations to waste millions of dollars in training people who don’t have the right aptitude, aren’t motivated, or who don’t fit minimum requirements for the job.
 When an organization selects employees, it often uses an assessment process to try and find the “right people.”
-This assessment often involves tests of general cognitive ability, which is basically what we’d consider overall intelligence.
+This assessment often involves tests of general cognitive ability, which is basically what we would consider overall intelligence.
 What if organizations could fine tune these processes so that they were more successful in identifying those who may succeed in a training context or in a job?
-Recent research findings offer a possible way to do this.
+Recent research findings (Stanhope & Surface, 2014) offer a possible way to do this.

 GENERAL INTELLIGENCE VERSUS SPECIFIC ABILITIES